Aikido Women - Sensei Natasha Hadwick 2nd Dan

 Yes, there are many amazing women in aikido who are practising and teaching the art.
 But, there are few women in positions of power.

 In fact, there are no female instructors who have regularly taught at the Aikikai Honbu Dojo, and it's hard to find woman acting as head of a dojo in Japan.

 When you leave Japan, you will see a large female presence teaching the art, but, the leadership of virtually all Aikido organizations is almost entirely male.

 Aikido Women often have many responsibilities, and are indispensable to the various organizations, but they mainly support the male leadership.

-Since the normal practice of Aikido is performed empty handed, an advantage is had by stronger, younger, and more aggressive practitioners, in terms of overcoming their partners.
+Since Aikido is usually performed empty handed, an advantage is had by stronger, younger, and more aggressive practitioners to dominate.

 But, Aikido isn't actually about overcoming your training partner, its about overcoming yourself!
 Morihei Ueshiba O'Sensei said...

 This is not about how to defeat someone else, but how to defeat your inner demons or ego.
 So the true aim is to help yourself and others.